que-son-los-entornos-virtuales-python

 If you are using Visual Studio Code as your development environment, you can also select a virtual environment for your project (in fact, it’s very easy).

-On one hand, we can directly create a virtual environment.
+On one hand, we can create a virtual environment directly.
 To do this, in the command palette (Ctrl + Shift + P) we type Python: Create Enviroment, and follow the instructions it gives us.

 If we already have a virtual environment and want to activate it, in the command palette we type Python: Select Interpreter.

-A dropdown will appear with the different interpreters that VSCode has detected, including the virtual environment we have open.
+A dropdown will appear with the different interpreters that VSCode has detected, including any open virtual environment.

-In the lower bar of VSCode, we can verify which interpreter we have activated.
+In the bottom bar of VSCode we can verify which interpreter is active.

-When we want to stop using the virtual environment, we go back to using Python: Select Interpreter and select another environment or the global installation.
+When we want to stop using the virtual environment, we use Python: Select Interpreter again and select another environment, or the global installation.